 truth.

-was that on the day I received my draft notice, I would just
+wilderness.
+The plan was that on the day I received my draft notice,

-The war wound down and my ticket to freedom never came.
+responsibilities.
+The war wound down and my ticket to freedom

-mountains and dreamed of building a home in the country.
-After a few
+the nearest mountains and dreamed of building a home in the country.

-years, these desires were banished to the distant future.
-Now my
+After a few years, these desires were banished to the distant

-goals were to prove myself in business.
-Always driven by necessity,
+future.
+Now my goals were to prove myself in business.
+Always driven

-I accomplished what was needed to function in this life thrust upon
+by necessity, I accomplished what was needed to function in this

-me.
-My greatest accomplishments were generally in fields that,
+life thrust upon me.
+My greatest accomplishments were generally in

-according to an aptitude test I had once taken, I had no propensity.
+fields that, according to an aptitude test I had once taken, I had

 World War II broke out and at the insistence of his patriotic